Paramesh-Mandapaka/Sales-Analysis-Excel-Report/README.md

 | 4️⃣ | Hunter Lopez       |
 | 5️⃣ | Adrian Barton      |

-**🔍 Insight:**
-A few key clients contribute a major share of profits — a “Key Account Management” approach can sustain and grow these relationships.

 ---

 ## 📈 6.
 Monthly Sales Trend

 - Noticeable spikes in **months 9 and 11** (September & November).
 - Likely linked to **seasonal promotions** or **year-end corporate purchasing**.

-**🔍 Insight:**
-Forecast demand surges to optimize stock levels and campaign timing.

 ---